 If thru- or section-hiking the Pfiffner Traverse in June or July after a normal or wet winter, snow hazards will be encountered.
 An overview list is included with the Guide; it is also embedded in a discussion about crampons and ice axes.
 Part 2 of the Guidebook (“As you go”) contains a few additional details.

 With a decent internet connection, the entire Guide can be easily downloaded.
 The files have been compressed into a single zipped file and must be extracted using standard Windows or Apple software before accessing.
-It’s less than 200 MB in size.
+It’s about 250 MB in size.

 If you need a copy on DVD, please contact me with your mailing address, and attach a receipt of purchase.